idblr/ndi/README.md

 ### Acknowledgments

 The `messer()` function functionalizes the code found in [Hruska et al. (2022)](https://doi.org/10.1016/j.janxdis.2022.102529) available on an [OSF repository](https://doi.org/10.17605/OSF.IO/M2SAV), but with percent with income less than $30K added to the computation based on [Messer et al. (2006)](https://doi.org/10.1007/s11524-006-9094-x).
 The `messer()` function also allows for the computation of NDI (Messer) of each year between 2010-2020 (when the U.S. census characteristics are available to-date).
-There was no code companion to compute NDI (Powell-Wiley) included in [Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) or [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002), but the package maintainer worked directly with the latter manuscript authors to replicate their `SAS` code in `R` for the `powell-wiley()` function.
+There was no code companion to compute NDI (Powell-Wiley) included in [Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) or [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002), but the package author worked directly with the latter manuscript authors to replicate their `SAS` code in `R` for the `powell_wiley()` function.
+Please note: the NDI (Wiley-Powell) values will not exactly match (but will highly correlate with) those found in [Andrews et al. (2020)](https://doi.org/10.1080/17445647.2020.1750066) and [Slotman et al. (2022)](https://doi.org/10.1016/j.dib.2022.108002) because the two studies used a different statistical platform (i.e., `SPSS` and `SAS`, respectively) that intrinsically calculate the principal component analysis differently from `R`.

 When citing this package for publication, please follow:

     citation("ndi")